Thadzy/Thadzy-Obsidian/Circular Motion.md

 ![[Pasted image 20241022171857.png | 300]]
 $$\omega = \frac{d\theta}{dt} = \frac{2\pi}{T}$$
 > What is the different between v and w?
->> Linear speed measure how fast a point moves along th
+>> Linear speed measure how fast a point moves along the circular path but Angular velocity tell how fast is the object will complete one full rotation

 ## Centripetal acceleration
 $$a_c = \frac{v^2}{r} = \omega^2 r $$